650-626-Great Vocals

 Very few American Hard Rock bands came upon the scene like this one!
 They first played Woodstock in 1969, and after a few band members changed, they recorded this Rock Classic the next year.
 The “cowbell” intro, and the guitar riff introduces us to Leslie West’s high-spirited, powerful, guttural voice.
 This song, their biggest hit, was a revelation, highly influential, as a precursor to Heavy Metal, and a leader in the Blues Rock revolution—too bad they couldn’t stay together.
 Noteworthy is his stunning voice…Simply Jaw-dropping!

-627. SOLITUDE
+627. (In My) SOLITUDE (1952)

 Vocalist: Billie Holiday (Duke Ellington’s Orch. / Oscar Peterson piano / Ray Brown bass / Barney Kessel guitar)

 With sparse phrasing and a moody vocal timbre, this, her 2nd entry, is considered a classic standard for Jazz vocalists.
 No one could interpret these type of Jazz classics like “Lady Day.”
 Her remarkable, unique voice was instantly recognized, in fact, it was without equal—too bad she left us wanting more at 44 years of age by succumbing to alcohol and drugs.
 Many today do not recognize her gifts to our music culture, but all music historians agree she was one of the most influential artists of all time.
-This Jazz / Blues classic will surprise and amaze you…Mesmerizing!
+This Jazz / Blues / Pop classic will surprise and amaze you…Mesmerizing!

 626. ANGELICA (1969)